andrewjhunt/logic-pro-scripter/README.md

 # Logic Pro Scripter Guide

-This guide is oriented towards developers who want to use their dev knowledge to do good stuff with MIDI scripts.
+This guide is intended for developers who want to use their dev knowledge to do good stuff with Scripter for MIDI in Logic Pro.
 It assumes some knowledge of both Logic Pro and JavaScript.

-The Scripter plug-in provides an interface between JavaScript code and the MIDI data of a Logic Pro channel.
-It allows users to create scripts that:

-* Generate MIDI: like notes for chords, arpeggios.
-Or controls for modulation and effects.
-* Transform MIDI: transpose notes, modify timing and rhythm
-* Inject automation
-* Control anything that MIDI can do
+I maintain it because I found the Apple doc both incomplete and difficult to use.

 ## Contents